40 day principles

 Some women feel the need to get back in touch with their old selves, to get their non-pregnant bodies back.
 Be patient with yourself!
-Not respecting the necessary recovery time will weaken the nervous and immune ystem.
-Fatigue, physical and emotional imbalance may effect the long-term healing process.
+Not respecting the necessary recovery time will weaken the nervous and immune system.
+Fatigue, physical and emotional imbalance may affect the long-term healing process.
 What really matters is that you have been initiated into motherhood.
 Allow yourself to be mothered, nurtured and cared for.
 You will recuperate faster and be more available to build a better relationship with your child.

 The basic guidelines for the 40-day postnatal period:

 - Be cosy at home.
 Stay close to your baby.

 - Be conscious of healthy food and drinks.
 (More about food).

 - Practice long and deep breathing with abdominal breath (bringing the pelvic floor muscle up).

 - Avoid abdominal over-stretching.

 - Do not strain nor lift anything heavier than your baby.

 - For the first few days, lie on your stomach (with a little pillow underneath the belly) to help compress the uterus.